murphyki/BitsAndBobs/dev_setup/README.md

 ## Prerequisites
 You need a VM, you have the following choices:
-1. Use the [packer project](../packer/readme.md) to build your own custom VM.
+1. Use packer to build your own custom VM.
 2. Download an ISO for the version you want to work with and install a VM in [VMware Workstation](https://www.vmware.com/products/workstation).
 The VM setup is super simple with Workstation.
 One thing though, check the date and time after installation is complete, my date and time was way off!!

 Note: